olinguyen/olinguyen.github.io/_posts/2017-08-21-gsoc-final-post.md

 [1]: (https://en.wikipedia.org/wiki/Cross-validation_\(statistics›)#k-fold_cross-validation)

 ## Improved model with temporal and lagged features

-More specifically, I was interested in developing a model that could allow caregivers to monitor and predict mortality of patients.
+Let's recall that the objective was to develop a model that could allow caregivers to monitor and predict mortality of patients.
 In practice, such a system would be incorporated in a real-time clinical monitoring system where it would be possible to look at a patient at any point in time and make a prediction about whether the patient will die within a certain amount of time.
 Using the MIMIC database which includes vital signs, medications, diagnostic code and many more variables, along with feature engineering techniques, I investigated whether I could build a robust classifier to perform such mortality prediction task.

 In addition to the prediction task, I wanted to model and understand how a dying patient differs from a patient with normal behavior moments before days, hours and right before death.